 To combat this issue, many machine shops choose to take precaution by installing CNC fire suppression systems ahead of time.
 Once installed, the system will be ready to deploy at any time without any human interruption.
 Requiring no electricity, the systems do not interfere in the machining process or with machinists on the floor.

-If a fire incident occurs and the system will discharge.
-Clean agent fire suppression systems require zero clean up and do not affect the coolant inside the machines.
-There is no need to change out the coolant due to agent contamination.
+If a fire incident occurs, the Firetrace system will discharge clean agent, suppressing the fire.
+The clean agent requires zero clean up and does not impact the coolant inside (so there is no need to change the coolant!).
 If there are any fire remnants from the incident, in most cases you can simply wipe it away.
-After any fire incident, the machine should have a thorough inspection.
-After inspection, the machine can be back up and running in as little as 45 minutes by replacing the clean agent tank and routing new fire detection tubing in the machine.
+Afterwards, the machine should have a thorough inspection.
+Then, it can get back up and running in as little as 45 minutes by replacing the clean agent tank and routing new fire detection tubing through the machine.